top of page

 Can a Goat Die from Johne's Disease?

-In almost all cases, Johne's disease will cause death due to the inability to absorb nutrition, dehydration, or other illness.
+In almost all cases, Johne's disease will cause death due to the inability to absorb nutrition, dehydration, or other illnesses.

 How is Johne's Disease Transmitted